The pyramidal growth: Main results

 Informally, the quasi-pyramidal defect measures how close an equality $P\q\le Q$ is to the inequality $P\D\le Q$.
 Observe that the first extension $P_0\subset P_1$ in Definition \ref{Quasi_growth}(a) is necessarily pyramidal.

-Recently several related minimal changes of polytopes appeared in the literature: extensions of lattice 3-polytopes by adding one lattice point play an important role in a classification of lattice 3-polytopes \cite{Paco}; connectivity of the graph on the set of polytopes is studied in \cite{Elementary_moves}, where two polytopes form an edge if their vertex sets differ by adding/deleting one element.
+Recently several notions of minimal enlargements of polytopes appeared in the literature: extensions of lattice 3-polytopes by adding one lattice point play an important role in a classification of lattice 3-polytopes \cite{Paco}; connectivity of the graph on the set of polytopes is studied in \cite{Elementary_moves}, where two polytopes form an edge if their vertex sets differ by adding/deleting one element.

 Let $k\subset\RR$ be a subfield.
 Our main results are:

 \begin{customthm}{A} \emph{$\Infty\le$ is the inclusion order on $\POL_k(\infty)$.} \end{customthm}

 \begin{customthm}{B} \emph{$\D\le$ is the inclusion order on $\POL_k(3)$.} \end{customthm}